Top 5 Reasons to Open an Independent Coffee Shop in 2021March 25, 2021

-Dreaming of opening an independent coffee shop?
+Dreaming of opening a coffee shop?
 This could be the year to make your dream come true!

 The 2020 global pandemic created many obstacles for small business owners.

 Yet, against all odds, Crimson Cup helped 19 new independent coffee shops in eight states open their doors in 2020.

 Based on our reading of several key business trends, we believe 2021 will be a banner year for opening a profitable coffee shop.
 Read on to learn why.

 1. Specialty Coffee Demand Grew Over 50 Percent in the Last 5 Years

 Coffee is the second most popular beverage in the world, after tea.
 In the U.S., coffee reigns supreme.

 According to the National Coffee Association, 62 percent of adult Americans drink coffee at least once every day.
 The average coffee drinker consumes three cups.
 That’s over 474 million cups of coffee per day!